 I remember these two kids specifically because I had to get sampaloc leaves daily for about a week (from the tree that used to stand on my grandfather’s front lawn) to sprinkle them ala-confetti, as I shout on top of my lungs, “mabuhay ang bagong kasal!”
 Gosh, Iloisa hated me, hahaha.
 For a time, I think we did fight.
 We were six!
 How else should I act but childishly?!

 But how can I forget my daily dose of sabunutan with Ellaine, whom I was very competitive with.
 I have my constant kakampi, Christine, who was very timid at that time.
-The three of us somehow have gotten along because we even recited a poem, “Use God’s Gifts Well” like reciting a poem a sign of getting along?
+The three of us somehow have gotten along eventually and even recited a poem, “Use God’s Gifts Well.”
+Like reciting a poem a sign of getting along?
 Haha.
 We were first graders, come on!

 That same year, I have met Janeth and Cielo too.
 Wonderful kids!
 Cielo shines bright like a diamond!
 Literal na tisay!
-I have a very weird memory of my classmate Alvin, who I supposed was being naughty kaya napalo ng ruler, and then, nabali yung ruler!
-How can I forget Jehrome, he had been my grade one crush!
+I have a very weird memory of my classmate Alvin, who I think was being naughty kaya napalo ng ruler, and then, nabali yung ruler!
+How can I forget Jehrome, he was crush in first grade!
 My family often teases me with uy, si Jehrome!
 And I will throw the biggest tantrum!

 I miss a lot of things from my childhood.
 Although the latter years had not been happy at school, I was still a happy kid.
 Memories carried on by the scent of plastic covers, new notebooks, and the taste of “troso” from the canteen.
 How could I not miss it, right?